 Education Advisor: Mae Wallace, Professor and Director of Teacher Education

 Engineers put to practical use the discoveries of science and, by so doing, alter our way of life.
-Because of the narrow scope of many engineering programs, several leading engineering schools cooperate with selected liberal arts colleges to combine the professional training found in the usual four-year engineering curriculum and the breadth of education given in liberal arts colleges.
+Because of the narrow scope of many engineering programs, several leading engineering schools cooperate with selected liberal arts colleges to combine the professional training found in the usual four-year engineering curriculum with the breadth of education provided at liberal arts colleges.
 Such a program requires five years—three years in the liberal arts college and two years in the engineering school.

 Pre-engineering Advisor: Randy Peterson, Professor of Physics

 The Association of American Law Schools (AALS) does not prescribe specific courses or activities for preparation to study law.
 The undergraduate is best advised to concentrate on areas of study aimed at developing oral and written expression, language comprehension, critical understanding of the human institutions and values closely related to law, and a logical and systematic approach to solving problems.

 The choice of a major field of study is far less important than the choice of courses best suited to achieve these ends.
 The pre-law advisor consults with students interested in a career in law to suggest appropriate courses of study and to offer advice about how best to seek admission to law schools.

 Pre-law Advisor: Charles Perry, the William R. Kenan Jr. Professor of History